amethystlilac/PlumbBuddy-Pages/src/pages/text-guides/creator-ui.md

 * A button to open your Downloads folder — or the one you chose as your Downloads folder in settings
 * A button to open your Mods folder
 * A button to quickly clear your cache files
+* A button to open the Pack Selector
 * An ‘Ask for Help’ button, which will bring up options for getting help, and will guide you through the initial process for getting help if you choose, for example, to go to a general support discord server
 * Your current Game Version
 * The number of .package files in your Mods folder